billahdotdev/Learn-HTML/README.md

 43. Meta Tags: HTML <meta> tags provide metadata about the HTML document, such as character encoding (\<meta charset="utf-8">), viewport settings (\<meta name="viewport" content="width=device-width, initial-scale=1.0">), or specifying keywords and description for search engines.

-44. Blockquote: An HTML element (\<blockquote>) used to indicate that a section of text is quoted from another source.
+44. Blockquote: An HTML element (\<blockquote>) indicates that a section of text is quoted from another source.
 It is commonly styled to stand out from the rest of the content.

 45. Abbreviation and Acronym: HTML elements (\<abbr> and \<acronym>) used to mark up abbreviations and acronyms in text.
 They can include a title attribute to provide the full expansion of the abbreviation or acronym.